 PLEASE NOTE - This course requires ongoing contact with the student's local Aboriginal Community over 2 years.
-For this reason, the course is not suitable for overseas students or for travellers, who cannot meet this research requirement.
+Students travelling overseas need to ensure they already have a relationship with the student's local Aboriginal community to give themselves the best opportunity to meet requirements of this course.